 Investment policy and strategy

-These indices represent the emerging market government bond markets denominated in hard currencies, the emerging market corporate bond markets denominated in hard currencies and the emerging market government bond markets denominated in local currencies, respectively.
+Performance comparator: The fund is actively managed.
+A composite index comprising 1/3 JPM EMBI Global Diversified Index, 1/3 JPM CEMBI Broad Diversified Index and 1/3 JPM GBI-EM Global Diversified Index is a point of reference against which the performance of the fund may be measured.
+These indices represent the emerging market government bond markets denominated in the currencies of developed countries, the emerging market corporate bond markets denominated in the currencies of developed countries and the emerging market government bond markets denominated in local currencies, respectively.

 Risks associated with the fund

 The value and income from the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
 There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.

 Investing in emerging markets involves a greater risk of loss due to greater political, tax, economic, foreign exchange, liquidity and regulatory risks, among other factors.
 There may be difficulties in buying, selling, safekeeping or valuing investments in such countries.

 Investments in bonds are affected by interest rates, inflation and credit ratings.
 It is possible that bond issuers will not pay interest or return the capital.
 All of these events can reduce the value of bonds held by the fund.

 Investing in bonds from China, denominated in Renminbi and traded on the China Interbank Bond Market, may be subject to greater clearing, settlement and counterparty risk.
 These factors could cause the fund to incur a loss.

 The fund can be exposed to different currencies.
 Movements in currency exchange rates may adversely affect the value of your investment.